-The DSub and plastic connectors are used for all low-voltage, low-current connections to the Radio, Microcontroller, sensors and accessories.
+The DSub and plastic connectors are used for all low-voltage, low-current connections to the Radio, Microcontroller, sensors, and accessories.
 This section covers only the connections to sensors and actuators.

-For information on how to connect the RS232 port, see "Serial (RS232/USB) Operation" section.
+For information on how to connect the RS232 or the RS485 ports, see "Serial (RS232/RS485/TCP/USB) Operation" section.

-The remainder of this section describes how to connect sensors and actuators to the controller's low-voltage I/O pins that are located on the DSub connectors.
+The remainder of this section describes how to connect sensors and actuators to the controller's low-voltage I/O pins that are located on the DSub and plastic connectors.